jjbursik/weave/site/operational-guide/interactive.md

 Such a peer will remember IP address allocation information on the next `weave launch` but will forget any discovered peers or modifications to the initial peer list that were made with `weave connect` or `weave forget`.
-Once a peer has been stopped with `weave stop`, it will not be restarted automatically by Docker even if the machine reboots - you will need to `weave launch` it again manually.
+Note that if the host reboots, Docker will restart the peer automatically.

 ### Remove a Peer